Funeral Celebrant

 Listening to Their Story, Together

 Every life is a collection of stories, big and small, joyful and bittersweet.
-When we meet, I’ll take the time to hear about your loved one’s passions, quirks, and the moments that made them unforgettable.
+When we meet, I’ll take the time to hear about your loved one’s passions, personality, and the moments that made them unforgettable.
 Together, we’ll create a ceremony filled with those stories, along with music, readings, or rituals that truly honor their memory.

 How We’ll Work Together